carbon-language/carbon-lang/docs/design/expressions/implicit_conversions.md

 (inclusive), and does not fall exactly half-way between two representable values, and converts to the nearest representable finite value.

-The above conversions are precisely those that C++ considers non-narrowing,
+The above conversions are also precisely those that C++ considers non-narrowing,
 except:

 -   Carbon also permits integer to floating-point conversions in more cases.
 The